joboccara/my-media-store/README.md

 Now the situation is clear, have a look to [instructions/iteration1.md](instructions/iteration1.md).
 We provide minimal tests for each iteration to guide you (`iteration_x_test.rb`), but you can write more if you want/need.

-**Please do not look at instructions/tests ahead of time, you will spoil you and ruin the training ^^**
+**Please do not look at instructions/tests ahead of time, that would spoil you and ruin the training ^^**